saasquatch/saasquatch-docs/src/api/webhooks.md

 <hr />

-### Manage Webhook Endpoints
+### Webhook Management API Endpoints

-These methods can be used to create and manage the endpoints that will receive webhook events.
+To use webhooks, you need a subscription first.
+These API endpoints can be used to create and manage the subscriptions that will receive webhook events.

  - [Create a webhook subscription](/api/methods#create_webhook)
  - [List webhook subscriptions](/api/methods#list_webhooks)